HelikarLab/candis/README.md

 ![](.github/ria.gif)

-**candis** is an Open-Sourced data mining suite (released under the [GNU General Public License v3](LICENSE)) for DNA microarrays that consists of a wide collection of tools you require, right from from Data Extraction to Model Deployment.
+**candis** is an open source data mining suite (released under the [GNU General Public License v3](LICENSE)) for DNA microarrays that consists of a wide collection of tools you require, right from Data Extraction to Model Deployment.

 ### Table of Contents
 * [Installation](#installation)